-The list of vitamins and herbs purported to ease erectile dysfunction is as long John Holmes' member.
+The vitamins and herbs purported to ease E.D is significant.
 And the causes of E.D. are as equally as varied.
-But it comes down to two broad reasons: physical and psychological, and there is certainly an overlap.
-If it happens to you, you know it can play games with your mind and affect future encounters.
+But it comes down to two broad reasons: physical and psychological, and there is often an overlap.
 So the list of vitamins and herbs below may work for some people and not for others.
 Some might help blood flow, some may help you relax, others might be long-term health solutions.
-And most of these supplements aren't supposed to work like Viagra where you pop a pill to pop a boner.
-They're designed for more long-term vascular health, which won't give you a porn-star erection on Day 1, but might help you get there over the long run.
+And most of these supplements are designed for more long-term vascular health.

-So without further adieu, here’s the big list of male aphrodisiacs, herbs, and vitamins
+So without further delay, here’s the big list of male aphrodisiacs, herbs, and vitamins

 This article will be discussing the following: